oceanprotocol/ocean.py/READMEs/df.md

 In the meantime, this README helps level the playing field around Wash Consume.

+This code should not be used on a live network.
+By reading and following any of these actions, you absolve others of any responsibilities and agree to be responsible for your own actions.

 Here are the steps:
 1. Basic Setup, Ganache, and Python
 2. Setup OCEAN and veOCEAN